 Challenge: Unclear rules and processes

 Guidelines for in-office workers have existed for decades.
 While, in many organizations, remote work guidelines were created only a few months ago.
 Work from home policies adopted at the beginning of the crisis have naturally had less time to develop.
-This impacts employee productivity, as nobody can be expected to be at their best if they don’t know what is required of them.
+This impacts workforce productivity, as nobody can be expected to be at their best if they don’t know what is required of them.

 Solution: Develop guidelines and store them on your intranet

 Employees need to know when they are expected to be available and through what mediums.
 There should be clear rules and processes so employees know who to report to and for what.
 Communication channels should be clearly defined, for example, outline when to use Yammer over Teams, or email instead of chat.
-Providing remote work guidelines will overcome confusion and allow employees to focus on the task at hand.
+Providing remote work tips and guidelines will overcome confusion and allow employees to focus on the task at hand.

 Challenge: Outdated employee success measurements

 Gone are the days where employee productivity was measured by the number of hours employees sat at their desks.
 The hybrid workplace is by nature more flexible and so appraisal processes should recognize this.